YPares/porcupine/porcupine-core/examples/example2/Example2.md

 ```

-In this part we set the types that are compatibel with our data written in JSON files.
+In this part we set the types that are compatible with our data written in JSON files.
 The expression `instance FromJSON MyData` allows us to read data of JSON type and produce a
 variable with the data as `MyData`.